dheeraj-jagadeesh/dheerajj_horizon_s4/task3/README.md

 # Clone the repository
 git clone https://github.com/dheeraj-jagadeesh/dheerajj_horizon_s4.git

+# 1) IN A NEW TERMINAL
+source /opt/ros/humble/setup.bash

-# Navigate to the project directory
+# 2) Navigate to the project directory
-cd dheerajj_horizon_s4-main
+cd dheerajj_horizon_s4/task3

-# Build the workspace
+# 3) Build the workspace
 colcon build

-# Source the workspace
+# 4) Source the workspace
 source install/setup.bash

+# 5) To see the Publisher node
+ros2 run ente_nodes publisher_node

+# 6) Open a New Terminal
+Repeat steps 1 to 4

+# 7) To see the Subscribe node
+ros2 run ente_nodes subscriber_node